 Not only do you need to think about your own safety, but that of your employees and customers too, meaning that you’ll have to be sure you can operate safely before opening your doors.

-The government has been working with professional bodies across different industries to create a set of specific guidelines on how businesses can approach re-opening as the lockdown eases.
+Last year, the government worked with professional bodies across different industries to create a set of specific guidelines on how businesses can approach re-opening as the lockdown eases and we expect many of the common sense guidelines to be roughly the same.
 Using these guides and other official advice that’s been released, we’ve summed up whether or not you should start preparing to open your business – and, most importantly, how to do so safely.

 Can You Work from Home?